 Sports Chiropractor: Injury & Extremity Care

-Sports Injury
+Sports Chiropractic

-Dr. Gregory is a Sports Chiropractor in San Carlos, CA and San Francisco, CA. She is an athlete and is Certified as a Chiropractic Extremity Practitioner by the Council of Extremity Adjusting so she can make sure the whole body is addressed along with the spine.
-Extremity chiropractors can work on any joint in the body.
+Dr. Gregory is a Sports Chiropractor in San Francisco, CA. She is an athlete and Certified as a Chiropractic Extremity Practitioner by the Council of Extremity Adjusting.
+She not only addresses any spinal imbalances but looks at your extremities such as:

-Your spinal cord sends signals to your arms, legs, feet, shoulders, knees, elbows, wrists and any other joint in the body.
-The extremities then send messages back to the brain letting it know if the area is working correctly or in "danger".
-Your brain thinks you are in danger if an area of the body is not functioning correctly.
-It will then shut off or send pain to areas it deems as not safe.
+If your brain thinks you are in danger if an area of the body is not functioning correctly.
+The brain will either shut off or send pain signals to areas it deems not safe or in danger.
 That is how our brain works.
 So, it is essential to keep all of these signals working properly.
 Keeping the spine moving correctly and efficiently make sure those signals are received, not blocked or distorted and utilized properly.

 Neck and back pain is very common for first time patients to our office.
 However, your back and neck are the trunk leading to all other functions of your body.
 Movement starts with your brain and spine.
 Most exercise usually involves some type of neck and spinal movement.
-Runners, cyclists, swimmers, Crossfit workouts and weekend warriors all have the potential to place undue stress on their neck and back.
+Runners, cyclists, swimmers, CrossFit workouts and weekend warriors all have the potential to place undue stress on their neck and back.
 Your body works as a unit and sometimes in sections.
 Commonly, knee pain is not really the knee at all.
 It is a problem with something in the kinetic chain that helps the knee move (thigh, foot, low back).

 Knee and ankle issues are prevalent in most sports but more common in running and jumping.
 The knee and the ankle work together in a system called the lower kinetic chain.
+This kinetic chain is throughout the body since our body movements involve more than one area.
+So...

 What is the kinetic chain?